Semantic-VAE: Semantic-Alignment Latent Representation for Better Speech Synthesis: Experimental Setup

 \subsection{Semantic-VAE Model Setup}

 Following DAC~\cite{kumar2023high}, $\text{Semantic-VAE}$ adopts the same convolutional encoder, discriminator, and loss weights.
 To improve reconstruction performance, we replace the original convolutional decoder with an AMP Block-based decoder~\cite{lee2022bigvgan}.
-The encoder downsamples the 16 kHz input $\bm x$ with factors of [4, 4, 5, 5], producing a 64-dimensional latent representation $\bm z$ at a frame rate of 40 Hz.
+The encoder downsamples the 16 kHz input $\bm x$ with factors of $[4, 4, 5, 5]$, producing a 64-dimensional latent representation $\bm z$ at a frame rate of 40 Hz, while the decoder upsamples $\bm z$ with factors of $[5,5,2,2,2,2]$ to reconstruct the waveform.